 Under ‘Atmanirbhar Bharat Abhiyan’ or ‘Self-reliant India Scheme’, NABARD will extend additional emergency working capital or refinance support of Rs.
-30,000 crore for farmers.
+30,000 crore for Indian farmers.
 This funding will be over and above the Rs 90,000 crore to be provided by NABARD through the normal refinance route this financial year.
 Some of the key takeaways are mentioned below:

 - Rural Co-operative Banks and Regional Rural Banks shall be the main source for credit

 - To benefit approximately 3 crore farmers across India

 - To meet post harvest (Rabi) and current Kharif requirements in May/June